Charles H. Strub: Santa Anita Park

 A fan of thoroughbred horse racing, he decided to enter the business when California passed a parimutuel wagering bill in the early 1930s.
 He had spent several months examining locations in the San Francisco Area and found none of them to his liking, including windy Candlestick Point.
 He then connected with a group in Los Angeles that had identified 'Lucky' Baldwin's Rancho Santa Anita as a location, but needed increased financial backing.
 In January 1934 Charles Strub, in partnership with Hollywood filmmaker Hal Roach and a group of investors, formed the Los Angeles Turf Club.
 Created for the purpose of building the first race track in California, they opened Santa Anita Park in Arcadia on Christmas Day, 1934.
 He introduced a number of significant innovations to American racing.
 The innovations he instituted for all races included finish line cameras to verify race results, electronic timing, and electronic starting gates.
 The improvements were later adopted by the rest of racing industry.

 Although the country was in the throes of the Great Depression, Strub's management and creativity brought success to his investors.
 He attracted Seabiscuit to the track, which helped to establish Santa Anita as a premier stop on the racing circuit.
 The first year dividend returned to investors 100% of their initial investment.
 By 1960, the aggregate par value of the stock ($7,500,000) had multiplied over a dozen times and grown so large that it split 375 to one.
 After its opening, Santa Anita made Dr. Strub one of the highest paid executives in the country, landing on the Treasury Department list of highest executives from 1936 through 1941.
 In 1946, he ranked number four on the list, earning $396,901.
 As time progressed, Doc Strub used Santa Anita as a vehicle for other leisure-time investments including Lake Arrowhead and Pacific Ocean Park.

-In 1987, he inducted into California Thoroughbred Racing Hall of Fame's inaugural class.
+In 1987, he was inducted into California Thoroughbred Racing Hall of Fame's inaugural class.